AleksanderBjelk/Mobilt_java23_Aleksander_Bjelk_API_intergration_v4/README.md

 ## Description
-In this assigment I have created an app where you can log in, create a user and save your credentials.<br>
+In this assigment I have created an app where you can log in, create a user and save your credentials.
+You can also generate a random top rated movie using the [TMDB API](https://developer.themoviedb.org/docs/getting-started).
+You can also shearch for a video game using the [Giant Bomb API](https://www.giantbomb.com/api/).
+This app is a further development of my previous app [Life Cycle v4](https://github.com/AleksanderBjelk/Mobilt_java23_Aleksander_Bjelk_LifeCycle_v4).<br>
 <br>
 ### Functionality
 - Create a user